List of tallest buildings in Niagara Falls, Ontario

 Niagara Falls, Ontario is the principal tourist city in the Niagara Region of Ontario.
-In Niagara Falls, there are 5 buildings that stand taller than 100 m.
-The tallest building in the city is the 58-storey, 177 m Hilton Niagara Falls Tower 2, Most of the buildings are hotels because Niagara Falls Ontario is a major tourist city for its unobstructed view of both the Horseshoe Falls and American Falls.
+Niagara Falls has 5 buildings that stand taller than 100 m.
+The tallest building in the city is the 51-storey, 177 m Hilton Niagara Falls Tower 2, which was completed in 2009.
+Owing to its status as major tourist city for its unobstructed view of both the Horseshoe Falls and American Falls, most of Niagara Falls' tallest buildings are hotels.

 As of June 2025, the city contains 7 skyscrapers over 75 m and 15 high-rise buildings that exceed 35 m in height.
+The Hilton Niagara Falls remains the latest high-rise development in the city.